josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/shader_reference/canvas_item_shader.md

 }
 ```

-To read the contents of the default texture multiplied by vertex COLOR:
+To read the contents of the default texture multiplied by vertex `COLOR`:

 ```
 void fragment() {